garglk/garglk/THEMES.md

 *name* is the name of the theme, and is how it is referred to in the configuration file.

-The following keys are all colors (described below):
+The following keys are all colors:

 * *window*: The overall color of the window background
 * *border*: The color of borders (if any) between windows
 * *caret*: The color of the input cursor
 * *link*: The color of hyperlinks
 * *more*: The color of the MORE prompt

+*scrollbar* is a color pair which gives the color of the scrollbar.
+By default, no scrollbar is shown in Gargoyle.
+The *scrollwidth* Gargoyle configuration option can be used to enable the scrollbar.

+The final two keys:

-* *text_buffer*: The color of text styles for text buffer windows (see below)
+* *text_buffer*: The color of text styles for text buffer windows
-* *text_grid*: The color of text styles for text grid windows (see below)
+* *text_grid*: The color of text styles for text grid windows

-### Colors

-Colors are given in the usual *#RRGGBB* notation.
-Shorthand is not allowed (for example *#f0f* is not interpreted as *#ff00ff*).

 ### Text styles

 Glk text can be styled in many different ways (see [Styles in the Glk specification](https://www.eblong.com/zarf/glk/Glk-Spec-075.html#stream_style) for more information).
-For text buffers and text grids, you must specify colors for all styles, although you can set a default which will be used as a fallback for styles which are not explicitly set.
-A style is a pair of foreground and background colors, and is a simple JSON object:
+For text buffers and text grids, you must specify color pairs for all styles, although you can set a default which will be used as a fallback for styles which are not explicitly set.

-    {"fg": "#333333", "bg": "#ffffff"}

 *text_buffer* and *text_grid* are objects mapping a style to a pair of colors.
 The key is either *default* to set the default pair, or one of the following,